Gladbach reaches Champions League, Düsseldorf relegated

 A second-minute goal from Kevin Volland was enough for Leverkusen to beat Mainz 1-0.
 Leverkusen could still qualify for next season’s Champions League by winning the Europa League, which will be finished as a mini-tournament in Germany in August.

-Few gave Bremen much hope of avoiding automatic demotion on the last day.
+Few gave Werder Bremen much hope of avoiding automatic demotion on the last day.
 It had beaten only last-placed Paderborn in its previous five games and lost the other four.

 Bremen was left counting on a favor from Union Berlin to beat Düsseldorf, and claim a surprise 6-1 win of its own against Cologne in order to climb out of the automatic relegation spot.
+“We were never dead and there was always a chance,” Bremen midfielder Davy Klaassen told Sky.

+Werder fans soon began gathering outside the stadium to celebrate avoiding relegation.
+The club pleaded with them to “avoid big gatherings of people” because of the coronavirus.

 Bremen hoped pride would prompt Union’s players — who were already assured of survival — to give their all against Düsseldorf.
-Bremen’s stadium DJ even played Union’s hymn featuring Nina Hagan before kickoff against visiting Cologne.
+Bremen’s stadium DJ even played Union’s anthem before kickoff against visiting Cologne.

-But Werder didn’t need Union.
 Japan striker Yuya Osako opened the scoring in the 22nd, before news came through that former Bremen striker Anthony Ujah had given Union the lead against Düsseldorf.
 Milot Rashica and Niklas Füllkrug bolstered Bremen’s lead while Düsseldorf increased its pressure but couldn’t force an equalizer before the break.

 Ujah set up Christan Gentner for Union’s second in the 54th as Bremen scored three more with only a consolation goal for Cologne’s Dominick Drexler.